Designing Skywallet, the $30 Trezor killer

 We believe in a future where hardware wallets are as ubiquitous as cell phones, and the build quality should match the value that’s stored inside.
 Skywallet’s zen styling replaces the clunky hardware wallets crypto power users are used to now and casual consumers are afraid to touch.
 This is a hardware wallet you can gift to friends and family and you can be sure they’ll use it.
 It’s fun and easy to use and has a premium feel to it at an affordable price.

 Skywallet uses recovery phrase generation as its security feature.
 If you’ve used other hardware wallets the process of generating and securing a recovery phrase will be familiar to you.
 If this is your first time using a hardware wallet it’s intuitive enough that you’ll be using it in minutes.
 Initially, the wallet will integrate with your existing Skycoin desktop wallet application.
 By the end of the year it will be compatible with Bitcoin and other major coins.

 Launching hardware comes with challenges not faced in software, such as manufacturing, warehousing, and logistics.
 We’re working closely with our manufacturing partner to ensure that costs are kept under control as we aim for a $30 price tag.
 We want hardware wallets to be accessible to everyone, no matter the amount of crypto they hold, while maintaining industry-leading quality.
 Our logistics department is still finalizing its export strategy and deciding whether to work with a network of partners and distributors or selling it directly to consumers.
 We also need to decide between a worldwide launch or focusing on a few key markets first while expanding gradually.

-We aim to begin mass production in December and ship out the first units in January 2019.
+We aim to begin mass production and ship out the first units in Q3 of 2019.
 Join our mailing list to be notified when Skywallet is ready for ordering and stay tuned for our Skywallet launch story.